Tag: Adam Curtis

 The Century of the Self

-The Century of Self by Adam Curtis discusses the emergence and rise of psychoanalysis as a pivotal means of persuasion for corporations and governments.
-It covers the works of psychoanalysts Sigmund & Anna Freud and PR co...
+The Century of Self, by Adam Curtis, discusses the emergence and rise of psychoanalysis as a pivotal means of persuasion for corporations and governments.
+It covers the work of psychoanalysts Sigmund Freud and Anna Freud, as...

 The Way of All Flesh